MrMarlonM/product-survey-analysis/README.md

 ### Frequent Visitor
 - I want to analyze more surveys easily
 - I want to download the result
-- I want to get more in-depth analysis
+- I want to get a more in-depth analysis